prestonharberts/bib/Bible/ezek27.md

 ‘They traded with you choice garments, purple clothes and embroidered work, and multicolored carpets bound and reinforced with cords; these were among your merchandise.
 ###### 25
 ‘The ships of Tarshish were the transports for your merchandise.
->  “ ‘So you were filled and weighed down in the heart of the seas.
+> “‘So you were filled and weighed down in the heart of the seas.
 ###### ¶ 26
->  ‘ Your rowers have brought you into surging waters.
+> ‘Your rowers have brought you into surging waters.
->  ‘ The east wind has wrecked you in the heart of the seas.
+> ‘The east wind has wrecked you in the heart of the seas.
 ###### 27
->  ‘ Your wealth, products, and merchandise, your sailors and captains,
+> ‘Your wealth, products, and merchandise, your sailors and captains,
->  ‘ Your ship’s carpenters, your merchants,
+> ‘Your ship’s carpenters, your merchants,
->  ‘ And all your fighting men within you,
+> ‘And all your fighting men within you,
->  ‘ Along with all your crew who are in you,
+> ‘Along with all your crew who are in you,
->  ‘ Will fall into the heart of the seas on the day of your downfall.
+> ‘Will fall into the heart of the seas on the day of your downfall.
 ###### 28
->  ‘ At the sound of your captains’ cries the waves will surge;
+> ‘At the sound of your captains’ cries the waves will surge;
 ###### 29
->  ‘ They will descend from their ships—all who handle the oar,
+> ‘They will descend from their ships—all who handle the oar,
->  ‘ The sailors and all the sea captains—they will stand on the land.
+> ‘The sailors and all the sea captains—they will stand on the land.
 ###### 30
->  ‘ They will lament loudly over you and cry bitterly.
+> ‘They will lament loudly over you and cry bitterly.
->  ‘ They will throw dust on their heads and roll in the ashes;
+> ‘They will throw dust on their heads and roll in the ashes;
 ###### 31
->  ‘ They will tear out their hair because of you and put on sackcloth,
+> ‘They will tear out their hair because of you and put on sackcloth,
->  ‘ And they will weep bitterly over you with intense mourning.
+> ‘And they will weep bitterly over you with intense mourning.
 ###### 32
->  ‘ As they wail they will lament over you, chanting:
+> ‘As they wail they will lament over you, chanting:
->  “ Who was like Tyre, like a tower in the midst of the sea?”
+> “Who was like Tyre, like a tower in the midst of the sea?”
 ###### 33
 > When your products went out from the seas,
 > You satisfied many peoples;